 Want to know more about my plans?
 Then read on and I will tell you where my adventure will take me.

 where am I going on my UK road trip?

-My trip will take me around all 15 National Parks in the UK.
+My trip will take me to all 15 National Parks in the UK.
 Yes, we have 15, can you believe it.
 Such a small country and all those pretty places to visit!

 Plus a bonus stop to climb the UK’s highest mountain ‘Ben Nevis’ in Scotland.
 An adventure that’s been on my Bucket List for some time.
 So fingers crossed the weather behaves itself.